 Once the wingtip is removed, you are left with the wingette (the flat oval shaped part) and drummette (which looks like a mini drumstick), which together look like a “v”.
 Simply cut it down the center of the joint to separate the wingette from the drummette.

-How to Make Sticky Asian Chicken Wings
+Sticky Asian Wings Recipe

 1. Prep the wings: Cut the wings and pat dry with a paper tower.
 Toss them with oil and salt and pepper.
 Let them sit for 10-15 minutes at room temperature before baking.